novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 Lee Hyun-woo nodded.

-From now on, we have to think about collecting and utilizing vast amounts of 'data,' regardless of the industry.
+From now on, we have to think about collecting and utilizing vast amounts of data regardless of the industry.

 From her words, it sounded like they were sharing customer information between the two hotels, which would require 'save' and 'load' functions.